Emily Stabile, a partner with Phillips & Cohen, has worked on whistleblower cases involving government frauds and tax and financial frauds.

 Ms. Stabile was instrumental in a qui tam case against Medicare Advantage provider Kaiser Foundation Health Plan of Washington (formerly known as Group Health Cooperative) that settled for $6.3 million.
 The whistleblower lawsuit, which the government joined, alleged Group Health submitted invalid diagnoses codes to Medicare to get inflated reimbursements.

 As part of her SEC whistleblower practice, Ms. Stabile represented a whistleblower who was awarded $1.6 million by the SEC for alerting the agency to an ongoing fraudulent scheme and providing extensive assistance in the SEC investigation.
 She has experience representing whistleblower clients in matters concerning frauds in SPAC transactions, failures to provide best execution, and disclosure misrepresentations.

 Ms. Stable was an advocate for protecting Alaska’s False Claims Act and published an op-ed advocating for lawmakers to revoke the repeal of the whistleblower provisions of that law.

-She has written published articles on whistleblower matters and is a co-author of Tax Whistleblower Laws and Programs, which is part of Bloomberg’s Tax Management Portfolios.
+Ms. Stabile is the author of several articles on whistleblower matters and is a co-author of Tax Whistleblower Laws and Programs, which is part of Bloomberg’s Tax Management Portfolios.

 She joined Phillips & Cohen after graduating from Berkeley Law at the University of California.

+Currently, Ms. Stabile serves on the board of Taxpayers Against Fraud’s Young Lawyers Division.
 She is admitted to the bar in California.

-“Developments at the IRS” – Taxpayers Against Fraud Education Fund Virtual Conference, October 2020.
+- “Developments at the IRS” – Taxpayers Against Fraud Education Fund Virtual Conference, October 2020.